 Each team member’s home church or sending church should be committed to providing prayer support, financial support, and logistical support.

-One sending church will give primary oversight to the church plant.
+Typically, one sending church will give primary oversight to the church plant.

 Bible Translation and Church Planting Teams